77ankita/Smart-traffic-management-system-using-machine-learning/README.md

 Algorithm used:YOLO algorithm and Alexnet CNN architecture.

+Objectives:

+*Develop a robust and accurate vehicle detection system using YOLO  to detect and track vehicles.
+*Train a AlexaNet CNN model to identify emergency vehicles, such as ambulances and fire trucks.
+*Implement a vehicle density calculation algorithm based on the average vehicle area to determine the density of vehicles in specific regions or lanes, providing insights for traffic design and management.
+*Design an emergency vehicle detection system using AlexaNet to identify and classify emergency vehicles, enabling efficient emergency response and prioritized traffic management.

 Methodology:

 1.YOLO Object Detection Initialization: The process begins with initializing the YOLO-based object detection system.